Frank Shankwitz

-Frank Earle Shankwitz (March 8, 1943 – January 24, 2021) was an American philanthropist who was the creator and a co-founder of the Make-A-Wish Foundation.
+Frank Earle Shankwitz (March 8, 1943 – January 24, 2021) was an American philanthropist who was a co-founder of the Make-A-Wish Foundation.
 He has received the President's Call to Service Award, the Making a Difference in the World, the Making a World of Difference and the Ellis Island Medal of Honor awards.
-In 2019, a full length film titled “Wish Man” was released.
-It tells the story of Shankwitz, his life and the Make A Wish Foundation's founding.
+In 2019, a full-length film titled Wish Man was released.
+It tells the story of Shankwitz, his life and the Make-A-Wish Foundation's founding.

 Early life

 Raised in northern Arizona, Shankwitz attended grade school in Seligman, and junior high and high school in Prescott, graduating from Prescott High School in 1961.
 Following high school, Shankwitz enlisted in the U.S. Air Force, was stationed in England, and received an Honorable Discharge in 1965.
 Upon returning home, Shankwitz was employed by Motorola for seven years.
 Shankwitz graduated from Phoenix College in 1970, with continuing education at Arizona Western College and Arizona State University.